W-David-Porter/acim/src/workbook/part-i/15-my-thoughts-are-images-that-i-have-made/index.md

 #::: details Substituted

-It is because the thoughts you think you think appear as images that you do not recognise thoughts as nothing.
+It is because the thoughts you think you think appear as images that you do not recognize thoughts as nothing.
 ²You think you think thoughts, and so you think you see thoughts.
 ³Thinking is how your ‘seeing’ was made.
 ⁴Seeing thoughts is the function you have given your body’s eyes.